Sustainability is becoming an increasingly important business objective, and growing numbers of companies are setting sustainability goals.

 Incentives are an effective way to get more employees involved in your company’s sustainability program.
 You could offer rewards to employees who cut down on the amount the print and go digital, for instance.

-It can also be helpful to hold meetings with employees with employees to hear their thoughts on how to make the company more environmentally friendly.
+It can also be helpful to hold meetings with employees to hear their thoughts on how to make the company more environmentally friendly.
 You could also set up a suggestions box, perhaps a digital one, to collect ideas.

 4. Integrate Sustainability Into Your Operations

 For your sustainability program to be successful, it needs to become a part of the way your company operates — not just a separate goal.
-Amending business processes to account for sustainability goals makes it much easier to achieve them.
+Amending business processes to account for business sustainability goals makes it much easier to achieve them.

 For instance, you could make sustainability a key consideration in your process of choosing suppliers.
 Also, devise an easy way to track resource use, such as the amount of energy your company uses.
 Even in just changing up office décor and including more plants can have a dramatic impact on the health of your workplace and lower stress levels of your employees.